FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Experimental Setup

-We establish baseline results by performing six-fold cross-validation (1) on TabCNN \cite{wiggins2019guitar}, as well as (2) on \textit{FretNet} as detailed in Sec. \ref{sec:proposed_method}.
+We establish baseline results by performing six-fold cross-validation (1) on TabCNN \footnote{ Trained with targets derived from the original, unadjusted annotations.} \cite{wiggins2019guitar}, as well as (2) on \textit{FretNet} as detailed in Sec. \ref{sec:proposed_method}.
+Although \textit{FretNet} adopts the output layer modifications proposed in \cite{cwitkowitz2022data}, we only employ vanilla TabCNN as a baseline, since we suspect these would not affect its note transcription or continuous-valued MPE performance.
 In order to investigate the impact of the various design choices of \textit{FretNet}, we also conduct an ablation study where we alternate one design choice at a time.

 We experiment with (3) treating pitch deviation outputs as logits for sigmoid activation and training with mean squared error (MSE) instead of the continuous Bernoulli formulation.
 Since MSE is zero-bounded, in this experiment we employ a modified loss function $\hat{L}_{total} = \gamma \cdot L_{total}$, such that $\gamma$ directly controls the influence of $L_{dev}$.
-We experiment with (4) removing the pitch deviation prediction head entirely, in order to see if our formulation does in fact produce high-resolution pitch estimates, and also to analyze the performance floor when simply choosing the nominal pitch in each frame.
-We experiment with (5) removing the onset detection head entirely and directly inferring notes from clusters of discrete tablature activations.
-Lastly, we experiment with (6) ignoring the inhibition loss term in Equation (\ref{eq:objective}) by setting $\lambda = 0$, (7) generating training targets from the note-contour grouping provided with GuitarSet, and (8) replacing the proposed feature extraction module with the original CQT module from the TabCNN paper \cite{wiggins2019guitar}.
+We experiment with (4) removing the pitch deviation head entirely, in order to see if our formulation does in fact produce high-resolution pitch estimates, and also to analyze the performance floor when simply choosing the nominal pitch in each frame.
+We experiment with (5) removing the onset detection head entirely and directly inferring notes from clusters of tablature activations.
+Lastly, we experiment with (6) ignoring the inhibition loss in Equation (\ref{eq:objective}) by setting $\lambda = 0$, (7) generating training targets from the note-contour grouping provided with GuitarSet \cite{quingyang2019guitarset}, and (8) replacing the proposed feature extraction module with the CQT module from \cite{wiggins2019guitar}.